ItzNawfalz04/Course-Mark-and-Grade-Management-System-v2.0/README.md

 The program will start automatically using the precompiled files.

-> ⚠️ **Note:** Ensure Java is installed and added to your system PATH before running the program.
+> ⚠️ **Note:** Ensure Java is installed and added to your system before running the program.

 **Project Structure:**